stoplightio/elements/docs/guides/angular.md

 # Getting Started with Elements in Angular

-Learn how to quickly get started with Elements in a new Angular project.
+Learn how to quickly get started with Elements in an Angular project.

-## Create the Angular App
+## [Optional] Create the Angular app

+> Skip this step if you already have your Angular app set up.

 Run the following command to create a starter Angular app using the [@angular/cli](http://npmjs.com/package/@angular/cli).
 Include the Angular routing module if prompted by the CLI.

 ```bash
 npx @angular/cli new elements-starter-angular